 CASL Compliant CEM Requirements

-After July 1, 2014 all commercial electronics messages that you send in, to or from Canada must contain the following information in order to be CASL compliant:
+After July 1, 2014, all commercial electronics messages that you send in, to or from Canada must contain the following information to be CASL compliant:

 - The email must clearly state the person, business or organization that is sending the message